HW-PlayersPatch/File_Share/ChangeLists/All Builds/Full Change List.md

 * Cost 400->750
 * Build Time 30->45
 * Armor 900->1000
--Build time 30->45 +50% (slows down the replenishment of these powerful units) -Attack/accuracy bonus range -51% (forces these ships to be on the front line so they can be countered)
+-Build Time 30->45 +50% (slows down the replenishment of these powerful units) -Attack/accuracy bonus range -51% (forces these ships to be on the front line so they can be countered)

 **Minelayer Corvettes**